Reading Exercise

 Maths

 Maths lessons use dried beans (calculi) on counting boards (tabulae) with Roman numerals; we have a variety of these made of stone and wood.
-Most of them we made ourselves (you could too – they are very simple), but the one below was purchased from the Roman Shop (no longer available).
+Most of them we made ourselves (you could too – they are very simple).

 Other equipment